easement/coupon-clipper-extension/README.md

 # Coupon Clipper Chrome Extension

-Automatically clip coupons on grocery store websites with one click!
+Automatically clip digital coupons on store websites with one click!

 ## Features